IT Security Program Essentials

 - Incident Response

-The IT Security & Projects Office concentrates on the human side of the "firewall" against threats and that involves policy, procedure, systems security plans, training, etc. The CISO maintains the IT Campus Security Program plan and a cycle of continuous improvement.
+The IT Security and Projects Office concentrates on the human side of the "firewall" against threats that involves policy, procedure, systems security plans and training.
+The CISO maintains the IT Campus Security Program plan and a cycle of continuous improvement.
 In addition to the campus security plan the CISO collaborates with departments (identified to be higher risk to the university) to implement more comprehensive individualized Systems Security Plans.